uga-libraries/web-aip/README.md

 ## Testing

-There are unit tests for all the script functions used by ait_download.py except check_seeds(), which will be changed soon.
+There are unit tests for all the script functions used by ait_download.py.
+The tests for check_seeds() could use more detail, which will be done once the function is updated.

 # Workflow